CMS-Enterprise/sbom-harbor/README.md

 ## Environment

 The following environment variables are referenced in code.
-When possible, defaults are provided that support the `docker-compose` configuration found in the `devenv` folder.
+When possible, defaults are provided that support the `docker-compose` configuration found in the `sdk/devenv` folder.

 - `SNYK_TOKEN` - A valid Snyk API token.
 Required if using the Snyk integrations.
 - `HARBOR_FILE_STORE` - Path specification for file storage.
 When using an `S3StorageProvider`